Meetatgit-2024/PrgrammingInJava_BYOP/README.md

 You can either:
 - Download ZIP from GitHub
 OR
-- Clone using: git clone <your-repo-link>
+- Clone using: git clone <https://github.com/Meetatgit-2024/PrgrammingInJava_BYOP.git>

 ---